 - 1. Click the "iSCSI" button of the Volume to be setup. - 2.
 A dialog box will be displayed.
 Tick the "iSCSI Enable" option to enable iSCSI function.
 Enter the Target name.
 To enable authentication, tick the "Enable" box in Authentication then enter an Account name.
 Enter the password in Password box and Password Confirm box.
+To enable iSCSI MPIO, set Max Connection to 2.
 Click "OK" when done.